Link building image

 Read the request thoroughly first

 Read the request from start to finish and make sure it’s something you want to provide a quote for before putting a response together.
+I also recommend checking out the publisher’s website to see if it’s one you want to be associated with – some sites are a bit skeevy.

 If a publisher gets a lot of responses, they’re not going to spend time chasing you up for missing details.